Can You Freeze Hummus?

 Three Ways to Freeze Hummus

-Another option, great for when you've already opened a container or want to freeze smaller portions, is to transfer the hummus to individual containers (like these Ziploc containers; buy them: Target, $3).
+Another option, great for when you've already opened a container or want to freeze smaller portions, is to transfer the hummus to individual containers.
 Be sure to use an airtight freezer-safe container and leave about an inch of space at the top for expansion.
 For additional protection, drizzle a thin layer of olive oil on top of the hummus before freezing.
 The oil helps prevent moisture loss and is already an ingredient, so you can simply stir it into the hummus once thawed.

 Yet another approach is to spoon small amounts of hummus onto a parchment paper–lined baking sheet, freeze until solid and then move to a freezer bag for longer-term storage.
 This method works particularly well if you want to freeze very small portions.
 For instance, if you love to spread hummus on sandwiches and only need a few tablespoons, this technique comes in handy.